Pupil Premium Grant

 - We monitor and evaluate our Pupil Premium spending, avoid spending it on activities that have little impact on achievement, and spend it in ways known to be most effective.

-Please see the attachments below for the previous Record of PPG spending by item/project by financial year.
+Please see the attachments below for the current planned and previous PPG Spend.

 With this funding we will continue to spend the Pupil Premium grant on;